Officials at a major hospital network say they are changing policy after a man died in the care of a professional guardian they were paying.

 One of those patients was Steven Stryker, who the hospital petitioned a judge to place into guardianship under the care of Rebecca Fierle.

-Stryker later died after Fierle removed his feeding tube and placed a do not resuscitate order on him without permission.
+Stryker later died after Fierle removed his feeding tube and placed a do-not-resuscitate order on him without court permission.

-AdventHealth now says it will no longer pay private guardians-- like Fierle and promised to set up a review panel -- requiring at least two doctors to sign off before the hospital seeks to put a patient into guardianship.
+AdventHealth said it would no longer pay private guardians, such as Fierle, and promised to set up a review panel -- requiring at least two doctors to sign off before the hospital seeks to put a patient into guardianship.

 In October, the I-Team uncovered AdventHealth was not the only hospital seeking guardianship on patients.